ITSEG-MQ/STRAP/README.md

 5. run test reduction algorithm to generate segments `python run segment_split.py`

 6. run `python evaluate.py` to evaluate the test reduction and prioritization algorithms.

+As Apollo is a non-deterministic system, the running results on different machines may be different.